On subspace designs: Singleton bound for sum-rank metric codes and optimal subspace designs

 where $x^{\perp}=\{y \in \F_{q^m}^k \colon x \cdot y=0\}.$ In particular,

 \end{theorem}

-The equivalence classes of Hamming-metric non-degenerate codes are in one-to-one correspondence with equivalence classes of projective systems as in Section \ref{sec:projsystlincod}.
-Recently, in \cite{Randrianarisoa2020ageometric} it has been shown that equivalence classes of non-degenerate rank-metric codes are in one-to-one correspondence with equivalence classes of $q$-systems, where the latter constitute the $q$-analogue of projective systems.
-The following definition extends the projective systems and $q$-systems.
+The equivalence classes of Hamming-metric non-degenerate codes are in one-to-one correspondence with equivalence classes of projective systems.
+Recently, in \cite{Randrianarisoa2020ageometric} it has been shown that equivalence classes of non-degenerate rank metric codes are in one-to-one correspondence with equivalence classes of $q$-systems, where the latter constitute the $q$-analogue of projective systems.
+The following definition extends the notions of projective systems and $q$-systems.

 \begin{definition} Let $\mathbf{n}=(n_1,\ldots,n_t) \in \mathbb{N}^{t}$, with $n_1\geq \cdots \geq n_t$.
 An $[\mathbf{n},k,d]_{q^m/q}$-\textbf{system} $\mathrm{U}$ is an ordered set $(U_1,\cdots,U_t)$, where, for any $i\in [t]$, $U_i$ is an $\F_q$-subspace of $\F_{q^m}^k$ of dimension $n_i$, such that $ \langle U_1, \ldots, U_t \rangle_{\F_{q^m}}=\F_{q^m}^k$ and